 Requirements for the M.S.
 Degree in Physics

-Thesis option: Master’s degree involves an oral presentation and a defense of the written Master’s thesis before a special committee of at least 3 faculty members, appointed by the student’s advisor.
-Thesis-option students are required to take, and obtain a grade of at least B in, at least one of the courses PH661, PH663 or PH669.
+Thesis option: Students are required to take, and obtain a grade of at least B in, at least one of the following courses PH661, PH663 or PH669.

 Non-thesis options: Students are required to take all 3 of the following courses PH661, PH663, PH669, and obtain a grade of at least B in each of them.
 The student’s advisor may authorize, with the approval of the Department Chair, replacement of at most one of these courses with another advanced Physics or other course appropriate for the student’s program (the B minimal grade requirement still applies).

 Non-thesis options students who do not take and pass the Comprehensive Examination (which is usually taken as part of the Ph.D. track) must have their research (PH699) and coursework include carrying out a professionally oriented Special Project.
 The completion of the Project is verified by a Faculty Committee (as per University regulations) and certified by the student’s academic advisor in a notice to the Department Chair that defines the Project’s topic.